The-NeXT-Project/Docs/install-using-ubuntu.md

 ## Installing Redis

-SSPanel-UIM relies on Redis for many of its functions, so you need to install redis-server.
+NeXT-Panel relies on Redis for many of its functions, so you need to install redis-server.

 Import the GPG Key